polar-app/polar-app/content/blog/2020-12-21- How-Incremental-Reading-Transformed-My-Stream-of-Work.md

 title: How Incremental Reading Transformed My Stream of Work
 date: 2020-21-04T08:00:00.000-08:00
 layout: post
-description: Using an Advanced Reading and Annotation Tool Allowed Me to Transition from Onboarding to Industry Expert in Weeks.
+description: Using an Advanced Reading and Annotation Tool Allowed Me to Transition from Onboarding to Industry Expert in Weeks
 large_image: https://imgur.com/CSEQUB4
 ---